 If you were given a sewer hose as part of your RV purchase, the chances are that it’s not going to hold up for more than a season or two and, in some cases, it will be too short, (they only give you about 10 feet).

 I would recommend purchasing a better quality hose such a Camco RhinoExtreme 20″ Sewer Hose Kit with swivel fittings and the fitting for the sewer.
-The cost for this particular hose is under $42 US.
+The cost for this particular hose is in the $40 US range.

 The Rhino system comes in two sections so, if you need more, then you have it.
 Of course, you could just buy another 10′ hose and join the two together.
 Still, it’s nice to have extra when you do need it and, believe me, there will be times when you will be glad you decided to supersize.